TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/$SUPER readme.txt

 	WHAT ALL IS IN HERE?
 There are a bunch of nice plugins included in this enhancement pack:

 Terrain Details, which shows the HP recovery (or damage) of terrain.
-Modified from LadyRena's Hide 0 Avoid script.
+Modified from Claris's Hide 0 Avoid script.
 Doesn't have a readme because it doesn't need one.
  1. R-terrain-details.js